bionic-gpt/doc-llama/README.md

 ## Features

-- API implementes batching meaning when multiple users make a request the API serves them in parallel.
+- API implements batching meaning when multiple users make a request the API serves them in parallel.
 - The docker image contains the model, no needs to download the model in another step.
 - Images are optimized for different architectures [coming soon]